 The Road goes ever on and on

-Tolkien is able to invest these lands of elves, men, dwarves, and hobbits, with such verisimilitude in part due to his background as a linguist.
+Tolkien is able to invest these lands of elves, men, dwarves, and hobbits, with such verisimilitude in part due to his background as a philologist.
 For Tolkien, the language behind these peoples comes even before his interest in their histories or the individual characters themselves.
-In this, he is unique amongst almost any author I am aware of.
+In this, he is unique amongst almost all other authors I am aware of.

 Most authors simply do not share Tolkien’s interest in language as the driving force for building a world.
 That is perhaps why most fantasy novels coming after The Lord of the Rings often feel derivative of Middle-earth, rather than wholly original (though Tolkien’s story was itself inspired by northern mythology and other authors, in particular E.R.
 Edison, whom Tolkien called “[T]he greatest and most convincing writer of ‘invented worlds’ that I have ever read.”).
 Tolkien has, in a sense, done all the hard work for us.
 The rest of us are only able to tinker with the recipe a bit, omitting this or that aspect, putting more emphasis on one thing or another.